eecs-330/winter2020/pages/reflections.md

 > Learning the design process when the only way you can solve your problem is through an app is difficult.
 At the beginning we were expected to explore our problem space without considering a solution, but since the final project had to be a website or app, it felt like our decisions were limited so it was difficult to avoid having solutions in mind.

 ## Goal 3.
-Getting students to value the *process* and the artifact
+Getting students to value the *design process* (not *just* the final-form artifact)
-**Broad Question**: how do you get students to genuinely iterate on their ideas without feeling like they're getting "behind"?
+**Broad Question**: how do you get students to genuinely iterate on their ideas without feeling like they're getting "behind" or "wasting time" or "impeding progress"?

 I wanted students to understand that trying something, reflecting on it, abandoning it, and trying something else was the point of the class -- not something to be avoided.
 This is already supported in studio, where user testing happens, but I wanted them to also reflect on their process a little more and get credit for pursuing different alternatives.